SECNetLabUNM/SDN_WMN_SECNet/BATMAN/BATMAN Instructions.md

 Check the cell and onfirm that it is the same for every device.
 If not, use the command `sudo iwconfig $NIC$ ap $address$`.
 Make sure the address is the same for all devices.

-Finally, use the command `sudo batctl o` to check all ne
+Finally, use the command `sudo batctl o` to check the neighbors.
+It will look like this:

+If there is only 1 device within the network, it will be empty here